Revisiting critical orbits of test particles traveling in a black hole background: Introduction

 In the accretion model proposed by Rioseco and Sarbach \cite{Rioseco2017-1}, test particles are assumed to be in thermal equilibrium at infinity.
 Under gravitational influence, these particles follow geodesics into the finite region.
 Consequently, they naturally separate into three categories: those that fall into the black hole and are absorbed, those that are scattered by the black hole and return to infinity, and—lying between these two scenarios—a critical case in which particles neither enter the black hole nor escape to infinity, but instead asymptotically approach an unstable bound orbit.
 Therefore, examining this critical behavior is essential in accretion theory, as it defines the boundary in parameter space between absorbed and scattered particles.
 A similar line of reasoning applies to the analysis of the shadow boundary of a black hole.
 Therefore, this paper provides a systematic review of methods for handling critical geodesics in both spherically symmetric and axisymmetric rotating spacetimes.
 It aims to enable efficient identification of the relevant parameters associated with critical geodesics and to facilitate their analytical or numerical analysis.

-The paper is organized as follows.
+In this paper, we systematically review the classical results related to critical geodesics for massless and neutral massive particles in the double root case, and present the relevant results for the triple root case and for charged particles in the Reissner–Nordstr\"{o}m and Kerr–Newman backgrounds.
+And the paper is organized as follows.
 In section II, we review the derivation of the equations of motion for charged test particles in Kerr–Newman spacetime using the separability of the Hamilton–Jacobi equation.
 Sections III through VI present a detailed analytical treatment of critical orbits — both null and timelike — in Schwarzschild, Reissner–Nordstr\"{o}m, Kerr, and Kerr–Newman black hole spacetimes, respectively.
 The final section provides conclusions and discussion.